 This full-tuition scholarship includes a living stipend as well.
 Both U.S. and international students are eligible.
 Applicants are encouraged (but not required) to indicate in their statements of goals and experience why they merit selection as Sommer Scholars.

 Reed Frost Scholarship

-These scholarships cover approximately 75 percent of tuition for MPH students and recognize two giants of public health - Lowell J. Reed and Wade Hampton Frost.
+These tuition awards range from $10,000 to $30,000 for MPH students and recognize two giants of public health - Lowell J. Reed and Wade Hampton Frost.
 Wade Hampton Frost was a faculty member, dean and department chair at the Bloomberg School who developed methodological principles and techniques of epidemiology.
 Lowell Reed was also a faculty member, dean and department chair of the Bloomberg School, as well as president of Johns Hopkins University.
 He was instrumental in the growth of the discipline of biostatistics and was responsible for its evolution as an essential tool for public health work.
 The close collaboration between these two men manifested the Reed-Frost epidemic curve.